 - 1.1.
 The CAEP Board of Directors (CAEP Board or Board) has adopted standards (CAEP Standards or Standards) that serve as the basis for all accreditation reviews undertaken by CAEP.
 The CAEP Standards reflect the voice of the education field on what makes a quality educator.
 The Standards and their components flow from two principles: - 1.1.1.
-There must be solid evidence that the EPP's completers are competent and caring educators, and - 1.1.2.
-There must be solid evidence that the EPP's educator faculty and staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.
+There must be solid evidence that the educator preparation provider's graduates (completers) are competent and caring educators, and - 1.1.2.
+There must be solid evidence that the educator preparation provider's educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer. - 1.2.
+As a result of the ongoing critical self-review that CAEP undertakes to maintain and improve the quality of CAEP Accreditation, the CAEP Board will undertake a comprehensive review and revision of the CAEP Standards on a schedule set by the Board and may, as needed, make interim